spaceandtimelabs/sxt-proof-of-sql/CONTRIBUTING.md

      cd sxt-proof-of-sql
      ```

-5. Add the original repository as a remote (optional but recommended).
+5. Add the original repository as a remote (optional but recommended):
    - This allows you to keep your fork up to date with changes from the original repository:
      ```bash
      git remote add upstream https://github.com/spaceandtimelabs/sxt-proof-of-sql.git